-37. On information and belief, Plaintiff alleges that, as a direct and proximate result of their wrongful conduct, Defendant DANIELS has permitted Purdue Extension to realize and continue to realize profits and other benefits rightfully belonging to Plaintiff.
+37. On information and belief, Plaintiff alleges that, as a direct and proximate result of their wrongful conduct, Defendant IU has realized and continues to realize profits and other benefits rightfully belonging to Plaintiff.
 Accordingly, Plaintiff seek an award of damages pursuant to 17 U.S.C. §§ 504 and 505.

-38. Defendant's DANIELS and his subordinate's infringing conduct has also caused and is causing substantial and irreparable injury and damage to Plaintiff in an amount not capable of determination, and, unless restrained, will cause further irreparable injury, leaving the Plaintiff with no adequate remedy at law.
+38. Defendant's infringing conduct has also caused and is causing substantial and irreparable injury and damage to Plaintiff in an amount not capable of determination, and, unless restrained, will cause further irreparable injury, leaving the Plaintiff with no adequate remedy at law.

-39. Plaintiff seeks an injunction to enjoin Defendant from "republishing" any of your copyrighted materials that, if granted, would require that the Indianapolis Photo not be available on ag.purdue.edu/extension which would thereby make it impossible for third party Internet users to download copies of the Indianapolis Photo from said webpage.
+39. Plaintiff seeks an injunction to enjoin Defendant from "republishing" any of your copyrighted materials that, if granted, would require that the Indianapolis Photo not be available on americanrealestateIU.com which would thereby make it impossible for third party Internet users to download copies of the Indianapolis Photo from said webpage.

-40. Defendant DANIELS has permitted employees of the Purdue Extension to willfully and deliberately engage in, and, is willfully engaging in, the acts complained of with oppression, fraud, and malice ("Acts") and in conscious disregard of the rights of Plaintiff.
+40. Defendant IU have willfully and deliberately engaged in, and, is willfully engaging in, the acts complained of with oppression, fraud, and malice ("Acts") and in conscious disregard of the rights of Plaintiff.
 Plaintiff is, therefore, entitled to the maximum statutory damages allowable.